There is nothing worse than a Barking dog keeping me awake all night. And how to stop it is one of those questions I am asked all of the time.

 For instance, your dog might be barking at a raccoon roaming around outside and he will not stop until his master checks it out.
 It might be a rodent in the trash bin or any other animal and your dog will bark at the noises until it stops.

-In this case, you may get tighter trash bin lids to prevent animals from digging in trash bin which may cause your dog to bark at night.
+In this case, you may get tighter trash bin lids to prevent animals from digging in the trash bin which may cause your dog to bark at night.
 However, this problem is temporary and when the noises are gone, he is going to stop barking.

 Increase training as well as exercise